Fortune FitzRoy, Duchess of Grafton: Early life and family

 She was born on 24 February 1920 to Captain Evan Cadogan Eric Smith MC, of Lower Ashfold, Slaugham, Sussex, and his wife Beatrice Helen (née Williams).
 Her father was chairman of National Provincial Bank and Rolls-Royce.
-By birth, she was a member of the Smith banking family and a descendant of Oswald Smith of Blendon Hall, Kent, and thereby a second cousin twice removed of Queen Elizabeth The Queen Mother and a fourth cousin of Sir Oswald Mosley.
+By birth, she was a member of the Smith banking family and a descendant of Oswald Smith of Blendon Hall, Kent, and thereby a second cousin once removed of Queen Elizabeth The Queen Mother and a fourth cousin of Sir Oswald Mosley.
 Fortune had three brothers: Sir John Smith, a Conservative MP, banker and founder of the Landmark Trust; Jeremy Fox Eric Smith; and Mark Smith, an eye specialist.
 She was an aunt of Serena Soames, Baroness Soames of Fletching (second wife of Lord Soames of Fletching), and of Dione Grimston, Countess of Verulam.

 Smith trained as a nurse at the Great Ormond Street Hospital.
 She was presented as a debutante at court during the 1938 season.